GitHub4Eddy/air_quality_sensor/README.md

 This QuickApp reads the PM2.5, PM10, Temperature and Humidity values directly from a sensor.
 With this sensor you can measure air quality yourself.
 This QuickApp will send notifications when PM2.5 or PM10 readings reach a breakpoint.

+Changes version 0.4 (17th October 2020)
+· Added support for BME280 sensor (temperature, humidity and air pressure) · Added QuickApp Variable bme280Sensor (true or false) to indicate the pressence of a BME280 sensor otherwise a DHT22 sensor is assumed
+· Reduced the amount of labels, now only one label
+· Removed the firmware version from the log under the icon

 Changes version 0.3 (16th August 2020)
 · Error message instead of debug message in case of an error · Changed method of adding QuickApp variables, so they can be edited